top of page

 [your name]

-If a conversation is required, effective communication is key.
+If a conversation is required, effective and early communication is key.

-Think about it and find the best time to talk to your boss.
+Think ahead and choose the best time to talk to your boss.

 After you have been praised for excellent work or at the end of a positive one-on-one is a great opportunity.